benjiebob/StanfordExtra/README.md

 # StanfordExtra

 ## Introduction
-Dataset of keypoints and silhouette segementations for the Stanford dataset
+Dataset of keypoints and segmentations for the Stanford Dogs dataset.

+## Usage
+To understand how the dataset can be used, please read `demo.ipynb`.

+## Installation
+- All annotations, segmentations and metadata are sourced in a single .json file for ease of download.
+However, you will also need to download the [Stanford Dogs Dataset](http://vision.stanford.edu/aditya86/ImageNetDogs/) dataset to access the raw images.

+- For segmentation decoding, install `pycocotools`

+`python -m pip install "git+https://github.com/philferriere/cocoapi.git#subdirectory=PythonAPI"`

 ## Dataset
 Technical details

-## Demo
-Please access demo.ipynb to see some examples.

 ## Versioning
-- v1.0.0 - Dataset release
+- v1.0.0 [.../8/20] - Initial release for ECCV 2020

 ## Comments
 You may also find the other datasets useful for your animal work: